 Your doctor may recommend anticoagulant medication to prevent blood clots from forming.

-You may require surgery to remove the segment of rib and the ligaments and muscles that cause vein compression.
+You may need surgery to remove the segment of rib and the ligaments and muscles that cause vein compression.
 Removal prevents formation of new blood clots.